MannyP31/100-days-of-code/log.md

 13.(April 30, 2021)-DAY 13 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

-Again today i decided to have a quick recape of the basics of javascript and call back functions of node js.
+Again today i decided to have a quick recap of the basics of javascript and call back functions of node js.